DataBiosphere/jade-data-repo/README.md

 See the DATABASE.md to set up the postgres database before you run jade.

+## Deploying to kubernetes
+### Deploying in your own test account (not dev, integration, etc)
+#### Environment variables
+    GOOGLE_CLOUD_PROJECT
+    GOOGLE_APPLICATION_CREDENTIALS
+    ENVIRONMENT (local, dev)

+Add your secret to vault:
+PROJ_ABBREV (your initials, so "ah" if your project is broad-jade-ah)

+    vault write secret/dsde/firecloud/local/datarepo/sa-key{initials}.json @local-api-secrets.json

 ## Setup environment
 ### Google project and account
 You must have authenticated with google for application-default credentials: